 - Disadvantages: It needs to be placed up to 30 minutes before intercourse and taken out 12 hours after intimate contact, and should be repeated every time you have intercourse, otherwise it is not effective.

 - Possible side effects: There are no side effects associated with using the vaginal diaphragm.

 6. Vaginal ring

-The ring is a rubber device that is introduced into the vagina by the woman and its placement is similar to the introduction of an inner absorbent.
-The woman should stay with the ring for 3 weeks and then must withdraw and take a 7 day break for her period to come, putting a new ring back on.
+The ring is a rubber device that is introduced into the vagina by women and its placement is similar to the introduction of an inner absorbent.
+You should stay with the ring for 3 weeks and then must withdraw and take a 7 day break for your period to come, putting a new ring back on.